atacratic/ports/README.md

 Runtime.run : '{g, Store (Runtime.State s g)} ()

+-- s is the initial state
 Runtime.handler : s -> Request (Store (Runtime.State s g)) v -> v
 ```

 `Runtime.run` is a scheduler which dispatches work tracked by `Runtime.State` until there's none left.
-The runtime state, which it acts on, is just a queue of functions to be run.
+The runtime state, which it acts on, contains the queue of functions to be run.
 There are two ways that things get on that queue:

 1) by being injected 'from outside', usually with a call to `Port.inject`

-2) by port functions calling `Run.enqueue` when they are dispatched - i.e. the underlying stream functions emitting values on their output streams.
+2) by port functions calling `Run.enqueue` when they are dispatched - this happens when the underlying stream functions emit values on their output streams.

 So to actually make something happen, the steps are: